 Japanese makes and models are without a doubt the most popular vehicles in Kenya.
 Prized for their fuel efficiency, ease of repair and durability, roughly 80% of all used vehicles sold in Kenya are Japanese.

 While Japanese cars are prohibitively popular, there is an increasing demand for American brands.
 In particular, pick up trucks have become exceptionally popular due in no small part to the rapid growth and development of the Kenyan agricultural industry.
-When importing vehicles for this purpose, though, be advised the General Motors currently manufactures in Kenya and its presence provides some headwinds to second-hand imported General Motors automobiles.
+When importing vehicles remember that General Motors currently manufactures in Kenya.
+Its presence provides some headwinds to second-hand imported General Motors automobiles.

 Broadly speaking, when selecting cars to import into Kenya, one should prize those vehicles that can have rough terrain.
-Infrastructure is still shaky at best in the country, and so vehicles that are capable of traversing difficult stretches of road and country are definitely preferred by Kenyan consumers.
+Infrastructure is still shaky at best in the country.
+So vehicles that are capable of traversing difficult stretches of road and country are Kenyan consumers’ preference.
 In addition, vehicles that are easy to repair and for which replacement parts can easily be obtained are preferable (thus the popularity of Japanese makes).